Michael0920-IU/Microservice__Currency-Converter/README.md

   json

 How to Programmatically REQUEST Data:
-    You can use ZeroMQ in Python to send a JSON request to the microservice like this: import zmq import json
+You can use ZeroMQ in Python to send a JSON request to the microservice like this:
+<pre> ```python
+import zmq
+import json